Sending e-mails via SMTP with PHPmailer and Gmail

 }

-Most of the setting inside the function are required by Gmail.
-While searching for tutorials I found articles with different settings for the port and security.
-My advice use them as in this tutorial.
+Most of the settings inside the function are required by GMail.
+While searching for PHPmailer tutorials I found articles with different settings for the port and security.
+My advice is to use the settings from this tutorial.

 7. Call the function within your code: